hasmonteiro/hasmonteiro.github.io/_pages/about.md

 ![](/assets/images/perfil.png){:height="128px" width="128px" style="float: left; margin-right: 1em;"} I hold a bachelor’s degree in civil engineering and a Ph.D. in structural engineering, but I rather say that I’m just an _engineer_, someone who uses _ingenuity_ to find answers and like to dive into all sorts of knowledge.

-I have a background in numerical/computational simulation, programming, and applied mathematics and, currently, I’m dealing with math, numerical analysis, solid mechanics, nonlinearities, concrete-like materials, and computational methods in engineering.
-As an enthusiast of computer science, machine learning, and data science, I’m also developing new ML applications and data-driven modeling strategies in computational mechanics, structural engineering, and materials engineering.
+I have a strong background in numerical/computational simulation, programming, and applied mathematics, which helps me to attack a broad range of problems and develop innovative solutions.
+Also, I am a researcher of numerical analysis/methods, computational mechanics, machine learning and data-driven modeling.

-I have experience in the research field (empirical/experimental and numerical testing), hydrological/environmental studies (rainfall, flow-rate, and temporal series), structural analysis (fem-like formulations, mechanics of materials, continuum mechanics, concrete), statistics/data analysis (databases, data munging, exploratory analysis, feature engineering, predictive research), and education as well.
+I have experience in the research field (empirical/experimental and numerical testing), innovation in the industry, hydrological/environmental studies (rainfall, flow-rate, and temporal series), structural analysis (fem-like formulations, mechanics of materials, continuum mechanics, concrete), statistics/data analysis (databases, data munging, exploratory analysis, feature engineering, predictive research), and education as well.

 I enjoy solving problems and I’m also into arts, humanities, and linguistics – reading (especially literature), drawing, (listening/playing) music, and study new languages are my main hobbies –.